 Youth Formation: Journey to Adulthood

 Our youth formation program takes place on Sunday mornings from 10:15 to 11:05 am.
-The program is called Journey to Adulthood (J2A) and encompasses three phases: Rite 13 for middle school, J2A for early high school (which culminates in a pilgrimage), and YAC (Young Adults in Church) for later high school.
+The program is called Journey to Adulthood (J2A) and encompasses three, two-year phases: Rite 13 for middle school, J2A for early high school (which culminates in a pilgrimage), and YAC (Young Adults in Church) for later high school.
 Journey to Adulthood is designed to help our youth grow in faith and learn about Jesus’ life and teaching as they grow in maturity and learn the responsibilities of adulthood.
 Adult leaders (who aren’t parents) make a two-year commitment to being with youth week in and week out, which strengthens intergenerational ties in our community.

 Youth Service Projects